damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 ## Opportunity Types
 1. New Business - This type should be used for any new account (business) who signs up
 1. Web Direct -  This type should be used for any new business who pays directly online
-1. Add-on - This type should be used for any incremental/upsell business sold into an existing account and division
+1. Add-on - This type should be used for any incremental/upsell business sold into an existing account and division mid term, meaning not at renewal.
 1. Exisiting Account (new divsion) - This type should be used for new business sold into an existing account but a new division, a new puchasing group.
 1. Renewal - This type should be used for an existing account renewing their license with GitLab.
 Renewals can have their value increased, decreased or stay the same.
 We capture growth/loss as a field in Salesforce.com